 One of nine lakes in Snohomish County that have been "lost" at one time or another, this lake is located one mile west of Lake Chaplain, roughly six miles north-northwest of Sultan.
-Bringing a float-tube or raft is recommended as there is a limited shore access because of the surrounding wetland, but a small fishing pier is available.
+Access is via a 3-mile hike over DNR land.
+Bringing a float-tube or raft is recommended as shore access is prohibited to protect sensitive plants growing on the floating bog.
+A small fishing dock is also available.

 Two-pole fishing is allowed